OVI checkpoint planned tonight in Butler County

-The Butler County OVI Task Force will conduct an OVI checkpoint tonight in Monroe.
+The Butler County OVI Task Force will conduct an OVI checkpoint tonight in West Chester.

-The location will be at the Monroe Fire Department station at 6262 Hamilton-Middletown Road. starting at 7 p.m. and ending no later than 10 p.m.
+The location will be on northbound Princeton-Glendale Road at Peter Place starting at 8:15 p.m. and ending no later than midnight.

 State law requires that law enforcement announce the times and locations of checkpoints ahead of time.